Freedom of information laws in the United States

-Freedom of information in the United States relates to the public's ability to access government records, meetings, and other information.
 In the United States, freedom of information legislation exists at all levels of government: federal level, state level, and local level.

 Federal level

 Since the founding of the United States, the public's right to know the affairs of their government has been foundational to democracy.
 James Madison wrote during the United States Constitutional Convention, "The right of freely examining public characters and measures and free communication, is the only effective guardian of every other right."

 Several federal laws have strengthened the public's ability to access public records.

-Federal legislation

 The most important was the Freedom of Information Act, signed into law on July 4, 1966, by President Lyndon Johnson.
+Other federal laws dealing with freedom of information include: